shimisnow/nextcloud-veracrypt/docs/setup-architecture.md

 ## Define variables

-Set the variables at the file `scripts/vars.conf` as follow:
+Set the variables at the file `.env` as follow:

 - `STACK_VERACRYPT_VOLUME_FILE`: Absolute path to Veracrypt volume that will store the stack data
 - `DATA_VERACRYPT_VOLUME_FILE`: Absolute path to Veracrypt volume that will store the nextcloud data